serpent213/prettier-plugin-fusion/README.md

 This is a Prettier plugin that understands [Neos Fusion/AFX](https://docs.neos.io/guide/rendering/fusion) syntax through the [`ts-fusion-parser`](https://jsr.io/@sjs/ts-fusion-parser).
-The parser is production proven (it powers the Neos Fusion VS Code extension) and can parse Fusion code, embedded AFX markup, and inline EEL expressions.
+The parser is production proven (it powers the Neos Fusion VS Code extension) and can parse Fusion code, embedded AFX markup, and inline (unparsed) Eel expressions.

-The printer mirrors the parser’s object model and emits Prettier docs, which means Fusion statements, nested blocks, embedded AFX templates, and inline EEL expressions are formatted consistently.
+The printer mirrors the parser’s object model and emits Prettier docs, which means Fusion statements, nested blocks, embedded AFX templates, and inline Eel expressions are formatted consistently.

 ## Usage